 1907 Top 'o the World, a musical extravaganza, opens on Broadway to a then-impressive 156-performance run.

 1938 Knickerbocker Holiday, Kurt Weill and Maxwell Anderson's take on New York's colonial mayor Pieter Stuyvesant, opens a 168-performance run on Broadway, with Walter Huston as hizzoner.
 It's Weill's first Broadway hit since his fleeing to the U.S. from Nazi Germany.

 1943 "The theatre—and its patrons—are increasingly assuming a tolerance that has too long been lacking," says Variety concerning the pairing of white Uta Hagen as Desdemona with black Paul Robeson as the title character in Othello, which opens at the Shubert Theatre.
-Jose Ferrer, married offstage to Hagen, plays Iago.
-Burton Rascoe of the World-Telegram reports that this production is "one of the most memorable events in the history of the theatre."
+José Ferrer, married offstage to Hagen, plays Iago.
+Burton Rascoe of the World-Telegram reports that the production is "one of the most memorable events in the history of the theatre."
 With a run of 296 performances, it is the longest running Shakespeare production to play Broadway.

 1944 Marlon Brando makes his Broadway debut only three years before he is to win critical acclaim in 1947's A Streetcar Named Desire.
 He is featured in I Remember Mama, the John Van Druten comedy produced by Richard Rodgers and Oscar Hammerstein II, which opens at the Music Box Theatre.
 Brando is reported in the Playbill as having "served his apprenticeship at the New School...Born in Calcutta, India, he came to this country when he was six months old."
 The truth is that Brando was born in Omaha, Nebraska.
 According to the New York Journal-American, "Brando's Nels is, if he doesn't mind me saying so, charming."
 Mady Christians and Oscar Homolka are the stars in this production, which is the basis for the 1949 hit television show of the same name.
 This production runs 714 performances.

 1945 Birth of future Tony-winning star John Lithgow, whose Broadway credits include The Columnist, Dirty Rotten Scoundrels, Sweet Smell of Success, M. Butterfly, Requiem for a Heavyweight, and The Changing Room.